StackVista/stackstate-docs/develop/developer-guides/stackpack/how_to_make_a_multi-instance_stackpack.md

----
-title: How to make a multi-instance StackPack
-kind: Documentation
----

 # How to make a multi-instance StackPack

 This documentation set explains how to make a StackPack that can be installed as multiple instances in StackState.
 Below you can find the introduction to this topic and the steps to get a multi-instance StackPack.
 This